timetag/ETA/docs/python.rst

     The path to the time tag file.
 Please note that if you run ETA Backend on a remote computer, you need to specify the path to file on that computer.

 - ``modify_clip``
-    If this parameter is None, ETA will read the file header and try to construct an Clip object.
+    If this parameter is None, ETA will read the file header and try to construct a new Clip object.
 If provided, ETA will modifed this previous Clip instead of creating a new Clip object from scratch by reading the header again, for better performance.

     .. note::
         When used together with ``seek_event=-1``, ETA will slide the a window with length ``read_events`` in the time-tag file, starting from the ending position of the prevoius Clip.
 By iteratively feeding the returned Clip as ``modify_clip``, one can fetch newly generated events from the file.
 It is useful for implementing real-time analysis, and there is a higher-level API, ``eta.clips``, which does this automatically for you.

         After calling this function, the ``modify_clip`` will be updated with timetag events from a new window in the timetag file.
 If you would like to keep the old Clip, please make a deep copy of the Clip object before calling this function.

         If you would like to read a header-less file of a supported format, you could mannualy construct an empy Clip object with required format information, and feed that as modify_clip.
-This would cause ETA to completely
+Refer to Advanced Usage for more ideas.

 - ``read_events``
     The number of desired events to be loaded into the returned Clip.
 Setting it to 0 will make ETA read the entire file.